Water Boil Alerts 101

-Local news issuing an alert to boil water?
-Read on as our plumbing columnist offers tips on what to do to keep you and your family safe.
+Boil water advisories occur more often than you think.
+Read on as our home improvement columnist offers tips on what to do to keep you and your family safe.

 Water boil alerts are becoming more common.
 They typically scroll across the bottom of the screen on your local news channel to let you know that you need to boil tap water before consuming it or opt for bottled water instead.
 But do you know what those alerts are really for and what you’re supposed to do?

 A water boil alert includes information on what you should do with your water when it comes to preparing food, beverages, or even making ice.

 If you’ve ever been under a boil water alert, you’ve most likely been told that you are better off using bottled water.
 However, bottled water isn’t always an option.
 If you need to boil water instead, it’s best to do so by bringing the water to a full rolling boil for one minute before allowing it to cool.
 Be sure not to use ice cubes from your refrigerator so that you aren’t using the contaminated water.
 Even if you have filtered water, you’ll still want to bring it to a boil, because anything connected to your water line can be contaminated.

 Need to wash your hands?
 In many situations, you can use tap water and soap to wash your hands under a water boil alert.
 If you aren’t able to use the water, use an alcohol-based hand sanitizer that contains at least 60 percent alcohol.